-There are several tools built into this manual to help you find what you need quickly and easily.
-First is the Quick Table of Contents.
-Located at the front of the manual, this lists the main subjects covered and gives section numbers where you can find these subjects.
-Use the Quick Table of Contents to find information on a large subject like "Maintenance."
+There are several tools built into this manual to help you find what you need quickly and easily; first is the Quick Table of Contents.
+Located at the front of the manual, this table lists the main subjects covered and gives section numbers where you can find these subjects.
+Use the Quick Table of Contents to find information on a large subject and then use the detailed table of contents found on the first page of each chapter.
 Cross-referenced citations also help you get the information you need.
-If some other part of the manual contains further information on the subject you are reading about, we'll indicate that in a cross-reference like this: (See Safety Alerts on page 5).
-You won't have to go searching for more information.
-Finally you'll find a helpful Subject Index.
+If some other part of the manual contains further information on the subject you are reading about, we'll indicate that in a crossreference like this: (See Safety Alerts on page 5).

+Finally, you'll find a helpful Subject Index.
 It's in the back of the manual and alphabetically lists the subjects covered.
-So if you want information on brakes, for example, just look under Brake in the Subject Index.
-You'll find all the pages listed where brakes or braking are discussed.

 All information contained in this manual is based on the latest production information available at the time of publication.
-Kenworth Truck Company Peterbilt Motors Company reserves the right to make changes at any time without notice.
+Kenworth Truck Company reserves the right to make changes at any time without notice.